-The notice of the Eighteenth AGM ("18th AGM") of the Company held on 21 October 2022 was sent to the shareholders on 30 August 2022, which is more than twenty-eight (28) days prior to the date of the 18th AGM.
+The notice of the Nineteenth AGM ("19th AGM") of the Company held on 19 October 2023 was sent to the shareholders on 30 August 2023, which is more than twenty-eight (28) days prior to the date of the 19th AGM.
 This has given sufficient time to shareholders to review the Annual Report and consider the resolutions for any questions they might wish to raise at the AGM.

-The 18th AGM of the Company was held on a fully virtual basis and entirely via remote participation and voting.
-The detailed procedures to participate in the meeting remotely were provided to the shareholders in the Administrative Notes prior to the 18th AGM.
+The 19th AGM of the Company was held on a fully virtual basis and entirely via remote participation and voting.
+The detailed procedures to participate in the meeting remotely were provided to the shareholders in the Administrative Notes prior to the 19th AGM.
 This has allowed shareholders to participate online, using a smartphone, tablet or computer as well as view live webcast of the meeting.

-All resolutions set out in the notice of the 18th AGM were put to vote by poll and the votes cast were validated by an independent scrutineer appointed by the Company.
-The outcome of all resolutions proposed at the general meetings is announced to Bursa Securities at the end of the meeting day.
+All resolutions set out in the notice of the 19th AGM were put to vote by poll and the votes cast were validated by an independent scrutineer appointed by the Company.
+The outcome of all resolutions proposed at the general meetings was announced to Bursa Securities at the end of the meeting day.